Customer experience: the future of supermarketers

 The ultimate winner in the current economy is the customer.
 Not the corporations.
 For this reason, everyone is fighting for the customer’s attention.
 Tom Peeters (Co-founder of Crips) defines a way to stay on your feet in this fight for customer’s attention.
 You need to create an optimal customer experience behind your product.

-Furthermore, by observing their customers’ online buying behaviour and previous purchases, digital supermarkets can suggest their customers an individual and personalised selection of products.
+Furthermore, by observing their customers’ online buying behavior and previous purchases, digital supermarkets can suggest their customers an individual and personalised selection of products.
 Doing so, the shopping experience will become even more comfortable.

 A customer that – for example – orders diapers a lot, is likely to be recommended baby food and Sudocrem.
 As time passes and the customer has no need for diapers anymore, data analyses enable new suggestions for products the customer may need now, such as child-friendly toothpaste.
 This form of targeting offers a significant advantage in competition with conventional supermarkets.